-- Throughout the period, the Dividend Rate on Class B shares declared was 5.0%. - Throughout the period, the investor elected to have all dividends declared reinvested in Shares resulting in the issuance of a total of 1,110.02 Shares. - On the date of the redemption, the total value of the Shares to be redeemed is \$11,110.02 and this amount is the Redemption Price. - At the date of the redemption, the investment would have been in place for a period of two years and 43 days which is less than the five-year investment period for the Shares.
+- Throughout the period, the Dividend Rate on Class B shares declared was 5.0%. - Throughout the period, the investor elected to have all dividends declared reinvested in Shares resulting in the issuance of a total of 1,110.02 Shares. - On the date of the redemption, the total value of the Shares to be redeemed is \$11,110.02 and this amount is the Redemption Price. - At the date of the redemption, the investment would have been in place for a period of two years and 43 days which is less than the five-year period for which the Shares must be held before becoming retractable.
 Since the investment was only in place for two full years (rather than the five-year investment period contemplated), redemption fees would be determined as follows: